vivek-nalluri/adaptnxt-ecommerce/README.md

 # Simple E-Commerce API Web Application

+Here is the Deployed site link: https://adaptnxt-ecommerce-frontend.onrender.com/

+I have deplyoed this site using Render.

 This is a full-stack web application built as part of the AdaptNxt assignment.
 It simulates a simple e-commerce system with user authentication, product listing, cart management, and admin controls.

 ---